krystof-k/markdown-print/README.md

 ```

 Tables are again automatically listed in *List of tables*, if you don't want that, simply delete the `0-04-list-of-tables.md` file.

+### Appendices

+You can add appendices.
+It's important to name the files beginning with `3`.
+You can add as many appendices as you want, all will be numbered by letter.
+To change the appendices name (from *Appendix* to something else), edit `0-00-metadata-and-settings.yaml` file.